-Visit the Maine Forest Service’s news section for the most up-to-date information.
+There are no 2024 maps at this time.
+Visit the Maine Forest Service’s news section for the most up-to-date information, or subscribe to updates from the Department of Agriculture, Conservation, and Forestry.

 Weather Forecast

 The previous year also plays a role.
-In particularly wet springs, a fungus can develop, which kills the caterpillars.
-This means they will not turn into moths and lay lots of eggs for hatching the following year.
+A fungus (entomophaga aulicae) can develop in particularly wet springs, killing the caterpillars.
+Fewer caterpillars emerging from webs means they will not turn into moths that lay lots of eggs that hatch the following year.
 That is substantial since each moth lays 25-400 eggs.
-We hope that this year’s rain will lead to a reduced level of infestation in 2024!
+It’s too early to determine, however last year’s rain may reduce infestation in 2024.

-Throughout much of their life cycle, the moth sheds its toxic hairs which become airborne or attach to leaves and brush.
-When the barbed hairs contact our skin or lungs, they can cause itchy painful rashes or respiratory issues.
+Caterpillar rashes aren’t new or uncommon.
+Several caterpillar species contain poisonous hairs; fortunately, they have relatively benign health consequences.
+That said, they can cause significant discomfort.
+Throughout much of its life cycle, the moth sheds its toxic hairs, which become airborne or attach to leaves and brush.
+When the barbed hairs contact our skin or lungs, they can cause itchy, painful rashes or respiratory issues.
 Issues are reported most in June and July when the toxin concentration in mature larvae is at its highest.

 Respiratory Issues

 Respiratory issues are less common but can be particularly problematic for asthmatics.
-If you have asthma, you should carry your inhaler with you when spending time outside, especially during windy conditions.
-If you choose to be outside under these conditions, you may want to wear a mask that covers your nose and mouth.
+People with asthma should carry an inhaler when spending time outside, especially in windy conditions.
+In addition, especially sensitive individuals may want to wear a mask that covers their nose and mouth.

-If the hairs get caught in the mucosal areas of the mouth or throat they can cause burning, irritation or itchiness.
-Symptoms may be relieved by taking liquid Benadryl which helps counter the histamine reaction that the hairs can cause.
-However, you are encouraged to seek medical attention.
+Hairs that get caught in the mucosal areas of the mouth or throat can cause burning, irritation, or itchiness.
+Taking liquid Benadryl may relieve symptoms, which helps counter the histamine reaction caused by the hairs.
+We encourage you to seek medical attention if symptoms progress.

 Since many reactions occur over weekends, seeing a doctor may not be immediately possible.
 In these cases, you may find relief by soaking in a warm bath and applying calamine lotion or antihistamine cream.
 Also, try the over-the-counter formulation below.